pclaridy/us-housing-market-analytics-2023/README.md

 ## Data Source

-This project utilizes a dataset sourced from [Kaggle](https://www.kaggle.com/datasets/febinphilips/us-house-listings-2023), which encompasses a wealth of information about residential properties across the United States for the year 2023.
+This project utilizes a dataset sourced from [Kaggle](https://www.kaggle.com/datasets/febinphilips/us-house-listings-2023), which encompasses information about residential properties across the United States for the year 2023.
 The original compilation of this data is credited to Zillow, a prominent player in the real estate and rental marketplace.
 The dataset is rich with property-specific details, including physical attributes, Zillow's Zestimate® of property value, Rent Zestimate®, and the actual listing price.
 This extensive dataset provides a granular view of the housing market, enabling a comprehensive analysis of real estate trends, valuations, and rental market dynamics across various regions in the U.S.

 ## Table of Contents